MoviePass co-founder’s PreShow Interactive raises $3M to expand into gaming – TechCrunch

 “We just didn’t see the purpose of spending the time on integrations when it’s not really necessary,” he added.
 “Our deal is only with the consumer for their time.
 We’re saying, ‘This is your time.
 It has value.'”

 One of the key elements to Preshow’s approach is technology that can detect when the viewer is actually looking at their phone screen — the ads will stop playing if you turn away.
-Critics have described this as “creepy surveillance tech,” but Spikes claimed that early PreShow users have embraced the approach.
+This has been criticized as “creepy surveillance tech,” but Spikes claimed that early PreShow users have embraced it.
 He also argued that it’s more transparent than the data collection and targeting currently driving online advertising.

 “We used to think data was the new oil, but now our feeling is that permission and engagement and attention is the new oil,” he said.